 GSDI Association in Transition

-With a focus on prioritizing assistance to developing nations, the GSDI has led educational programs and capacity building activities, funding over 100 small grants to enable communities to benefit from SDI practices.
-GSDI members were first in creating knowledge resources like ‘The GSDI Cookbook’ to help communities rapidly adopt SDI practices for creating, cataloguing, managing and delivering and exchanging geospatial information.
+With a focus on prioritizing assistance to developing nations, the GSDI led educational programs and capacity building activities, and funded over 100 small grants to enable communities to benefit from SDI practices.
+GSDI members were first in creating knowledge resources like ‘The GSDI Cookbook’ in 2004 to help communities rapidly adopt SDI practices for creating, cataloguing, managing and delivering and exchanging geospatial information.

-Today those members look back with considerable satisfaction on the successes of their Association and the GSDI movement.
-Whilst acknowledging that additional work, particularly in the developing world, is still required to expand capabilities, and that practices worldwide must be continually updated to take advantage of developments in information technology and evolving policies, they see that their original core mission and purpose has been achieved in many areas of the world.
-The GSDI movement has helped to produce a global network of professionals and spawned a number of new organizations and initiatives dedicated to the continued advancement of the benefits enabled through implementation of spatial data infrastructures.
+Former GSDI members look back with considerable satisfaction on the successes of their Association and the GSDI movement.
+Whilst acknowledging that additional work, particularly in the developing world, is still required to expand capabilities, and that practices worldwide must be continually updated to take advantage of developments in information technology and evolving policies, members see that their original core mission and purpose has been achieved in many areas of the world.
+The GSDI movement helped to produce a global network of professionals and spawned a number of new organizations and initiatives dedicated to the continued advancement of the benefits enabled through implementation of spatial data infrastructures.

-With the creation of the United Nations Committee of Experts on Global Geospatial Information Management, the UN now offers its member nations and GSDI professionals from across the public and private sectors the opportunity to advance the very principles and practices that the GSDI has developed and advanced over many years.
+With creation of the United Nations Committee of Experts on Global Geospatial Information Management UM GGIM), the UN now offers its member nations and GSDI professionals from across the public, academic and private sectors the opportunity to advance the very principles and practices that the GSDI developed and promoted since its founding in 2004.

 "We believe and sincerely hope that the GSDI mission will continue through the thousands of professionals around the world who have contributed to and benefitted from GSDI.
 The GSDI website will continue for as long as possible to provide a rich information resource for those implementing Spatial Data Infrastructures.”